w3resource

 ....

-In the above case, expression specifies the conditions which are based on Boolean expression.
+In this case, expression specifies the conditions which are based on Boolean expression.
 When a Boolean expression is evaluated it produces either a value of true or false.
-If the expression evaluates true the same amount of indented statement(s) following if will be executed.
-This group of the statement(s) is called a block.
+If it evaluates to True, the indented block of statements is executed.
+This block of code is called an "if block."

 if .. else statement